 Why use the EAP?

-The EAP network consists of mental health counselors who stand ready to assist City employees and their family members in identifying issues and planning care.
-EAP providers are located in Cheyenne, Laramie, and other Wyomng cities.
+The EAP network consists of mental health counselors who stand ready to assist DCI employees in identifying issues and planning care.
+EAP providers are located in Cheyenne, Laramie, and other Wyoming cities.

-What if I want to attend more than five sessions?
+What if I want to attend more than three sessions?

-The five sessions provided by the program are meant to support planning services.
-The City of Cheyenne health insurance program can be employed for an indefinite number of sessions if desired.
+The three sessions provided by the program are meant to support planning services.
+Your health insurance program can be employed for an indefinite number of sessions if desired.

 Why doesn’t the EAP provide as many sessions as I want or need?

 Your health insurance is your primary resource for medical and mental health care.
 The EAP is meant to make it easier to connect with suitable providers and to access care.
 It is a wellness program.

 You may self-refer by contacting a provider directly by email or telephone to schedule an appointment.
 You should expect a response within 24 hours.
 Contact Dr. Post’s office at 307-631-4565 if you would like assistance in completing a referral.

 How do I know that my sessions will be private?